The Great Glen Way goes from Fort William To Inverness. It is marked and is about 75 miles long.

-Explore accommodation on the Great Glen Way by map
+Accommodation on the Great Glen Way

 The Great Glen Way: Fort William to Inverness

 Most people walking the Great Glen Way start in Fort William, which has the train station on the West Highland Line and plenty of coach and bus links.
 There is a choice of accommodation in Independent Hostels in Fort William all an easy walk from the town centre.
 BANK STREET LODGE and FORT WILLIAM BACKPACKERS offer good value accommodation in the town centre.

 The first day’s walk from Fort William to Laggan Locks is 23 miles on flat loch side terrain.
 This day can be split in half with a night at Gairlochy if required.

 The second day’s walk (or third day if an overnight was taken at Gairlochy) is from Laggan to Fort Augustus.
-This is a beautiful walk, in places the path is sandwiched between the Caledonian Canal and the side of Loch Oich covered with natural woodlands.
-This is a shorter day’s walk totalling around 11 miles.
+This is a beautiful walk, in places, the path is sandwiched between the Caledonian Canal and the side of Loch Oich covered with natural woodlands.
+This is a shorter day’s walk totaling around 11 miles.
 MORAGS LODGE LOCH NESS at Fort Augustus provides great accommodation, meals, a bar and an efficient welcome for walkers on the Great Glen Way.